btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 = Network Content Syndication Made Easy! =

-Single source content on Wordpress is now as easy as pie!
-Syndicate posts to other blogs, update posts between blogs, sync posts, share content templates, etc. Broadcasted posts can be linked to their parents, which updates child posts when the parent post is updated.
+Single source content on a Wordpress multisite network is now as easy as pie!
+Syndicate posts to other blogs in the network, update posts between blogs, sync posts, share content templates, etc. Broadcasted posts can be linked to their parents, which updates child posts when the parent post is updated.
 This includes all data: title, slug, content, custom fields, attachments, etc.

 Broadcast, formerly ThreeWP Broadcast, is great for: